 If a cancellation occurs more than 90 days before departure the deposit payment is returned to the CHARTERER less $350 (plus applicable taxes) administration fee.
 89-60 days before departure: a charge of 25% of the total charter fee will apply (plus applicable taxes).
-In the unfortunate circumstance that cancellation is to occur less than 60 days before departure, if we are unable to resell the same boat for the same period, the rain check policy comes into effect whereby the CHARTERER has the opportunity to rebook the charter at a later date.
+In the unfortunate circumstance that cancellation is to occur less than 60 days before departure, we will make every effort to resell the same boat for the same period and where possible a refund minus the administration fee would apply.
 The Broker shall have the right to cancel the charter should all or any portion Balance not be paid on the dates due.
 Any monies paid by the CHARTERER shall be surrendered to the BROKER not as a penalty but as liquidated damages.
 All notice of cancellation must be given in writing.
 A re-booking fee of $250 for a change of booking may apply.

 The BROKER agrees to make available for the CHARTERER the YACHT and provide the services and supplies set out above and the CHARTERER agrees to charter the YACHT and pays for the services on the terms outlined above.
 Should the specified YACHT not be available the BROKER reserves the right to substitute with a similar yacht.
 In the event of the yacht being cheaper/smaller. the BROKER will refund the price difference, or alternatively, the BROKER has the option to return the full charter fee.
 In this case, the CHARTERER can have no claims against the owner of the YACHT or the Broker for any loss, damage, expense or delay.
 The CHARTERER must examine the YACHT prior to departure to determine whether the vessel and dinghy are in good working order, are properly outfitted with all Transport Canada standard safety equipment and accessories as well as any other requested items (inventory).
 Acceptance by the CHARTERER certifies that the BROKER has fulfilled its obligations